UMT-Recruiting/unitedmasters/README.md

 -The SQLite3 database is included in the git repo.
 It can be used as is.

 ## How to run
 I developed this using Python 3, PyCharm and Flask.
 There are a couple of dependecies in the requirements file.
-Please are steps to run it:
+The steps to run it:

 > pip install Flask
 > pip install validators